harveyramer/harvey-ramer-blog/src/pages/blog/2020-04-08-configure-a-nodejs-development-environment-on-windows-10.md

 Close that terminal window and open a new one (again, as Administrator).
 This allows the terminal to look up environment information and see our newly installed package manager.

-Try this commmand: `nvm version` → `1.1.7`.
+Try the command `nvm version` → `1.1.7`.
 If you get a numeric version result, we're good!

 Let's install NodeJS next.